irozzo-1A/kubermatic-1/docs/proposals/openshift4-integration.md

 Cons:

-- To be checked if this is feasible without patching it to skip some manifests that should not be applied in k8c (e.g. `kubeapiserver-operator`) and handled, that would imply additional maintenance costs. by the `seed-cluster-controller` #TODO(irozzo) How to do this??
+- To be checked how to skip the manifests that should not be applied in k8c (e.g. `kubeapiserver-operator`).
+Worst case scenario would be patching the operator itself. #TODO(irozzo) How to do this??
-- All operators run in the worker nodes, we need some to be tagged as `master` to be able to schedule them (currently handled by a usercluster [controller][k8c-node-labeler])
+- All operators run in the worker nodes, we need some to be tagged as `master` to be able to schedule them (currently handled by a usercluster [controller][k8c-node-labeler]) or having a mandatory dedicated `machinedeployment`.
 - How to handle update of resources running on seed-cluster (e.g. apiserver, openshift apiserver, controller manager)?

 ### Machine handling